 - Walk away from your trigger.
 If you can’t do it physically, try to do it mentally at first.
 Close your eyes, relax your body, focus on your breathing, etc.

 - Let the mental tape play out in your brain completely of what would happen if you got drunk.
 Not just the time you are drunk, but the aftermath of it as well.
 Focus on not making the same mistakes as past years where your drinking ruined holidays for you.

 - Remember your alcoholism treatment.
 If you feel yourself getting lost, go to a meeting!

 - Make a list of things that help distract you from your triggers and help you relax.
 Keep your list handy.

 - Love yourself.
 Don’t beat yourself up if things don’t go exactly how you want them to.
 Cut yourself some slack, remember that recovery is a process and keep your head up!

-Destination Hope: The Women’s Program provides quality alcoholism treatment for women who battle addiction and its many co-occurring diseases.
+Destination Hope provides quality alcoholism treatment for individuals who battle addiction and its many co-occurring diseases.
 The holidays can be an overwhelming time of the year for all of us, but it’s essential to remember that no party, present or obligation is worth your sobriety.

 If there’s any way at all that we can support you or provide some assistance in maintaining your sobriety over the holiday season, please don’t hesitate to give us a call.